• Skip to primary navigation

 • Simmering the blueberries releases some of the juice which will help color the dough.

-• Make certain you allow the blueberries to cool to 100-110°F before starting dough.
+• Make certain you allow the blueberries to cool to 100-110°F before starting the dough.
 Too hot and you will kill your yeast.

-• The boiling step is necessary for making the bagel like texture and chewy crust
+• The boiling step is necessary for making the bagel-like texture and chewy crust

 • Boil with the bottom side of the bagel down first.
 Then flip to cook the top side.
 It will actually work either way, but if you boil the top side first, you will notice a funny watermark on the top of the bagel.
 Boiling the bottom side first prevents this from happening.